Andy Richter Controls the Universe

-Andy Richter Controls the Universe is a sitcom which aired from 2002–2003 on the Fox network.
-The series was Andy Richter's first starring role after leaving NBC's Late Night with Conan O'Brien in 2000.
+Andy Richter Controls the Universe is an American sitcom created by Victor Fresco that originally aired on Fox from March 19, 2002, to January 12, 2003.
+The series was Andy Richter's first starring role after leaving NBC's Late Night with Conan O'Brien in 2000, and centers around Richter's eponymous character, a writer living in Chicago who works at a fictional company called Pickering Industries.
+The show was a joint production of Garfield Grove Productions and 20th Century Fox Television in association with Paramount Television.